denmark111/Stocker/README.md

 Collected datas from the AWS Comprehend are trimmed and organized to be displayed.
 Data visualization is performed with Charts.js & D3.js which is popular open source JavaScript library.

+### Prerequisites

+To run this application on your own, you need to meet requirements shown below.

+- `Python 3`

+Python 3 is required for web crawling.

+- `AWS Account`

+AWS is required for AWS Comprehend service.

+- `Apache web server`

+Required to actually run the application